 Let's face it, not everybody has read a Coinbase review that fully examines the San Francisco-based company's business practices.
 You may have arrived here being uncertain about how reliable and safe the world's largest bitcoin exchange could be.
-I hope this page can give you enough information to construct a self-evaluation of Coinbase.
+I hope this page can give you enough information to construct a self-evaluation.
 After reading this Coinbase review you should be in a position to decide for yourself whether they deserve to get your hard-earned cash in exchange for the world's most beloved cryptocurrency.

 Created in 2012 by Brian Armstrong and Fred Ehrsam, Coinbase's reputation lies with its presence in 32 countries across the world - especially in the USA, UK, and Brazil, which represent their largest customer base.

 Did you know: in 2013 Coinbase asked Vitalik Buterin to come in for a chat.
 They nearly offered him a job on their team.
 This didn't happen though, as Vitalik went on to create Ethereum early the following year.
 It seems Coinbase have always had a very positive view of Ethereum, its applications, and potential.